BCharash/PraiasPortugal/docs/architecture.md

 The system should prefer predictable, conservative, observable behavior over aggressive polling.

 A small amount of data staleness is preferable to uncontrolled network usage, battery consumption, or repeated requests caused by an application error.

+## Source Update Characteristics

+The refresh behavior of each dataset should reflect the characteristics of its authoritative source.

+The application should distinguish between:

+- How frequently a source normally produces new information
+- How frequently the application should check for new information
+- The minimum safe interval between requests

+These are related but distinct concepts.

+A source may publish new information at a particular interval without requiring the application to request that information at exactly the same interval.

+For example, a provider may normally update weather information hourly.
+The application may therefore check for new weather data on an appropriate schedule while ensuring that requests do not occur more frequently than the provider's documented or otherwise established limits.

+Where a provider supplies metadata indicating when its data was last updated, the application should use that information whenever practical.

+The Data Manager should prefer determining whether newer source data is actually available rather than repeatedly downloading data that has not changed.

+Conceptually:

+Source Update Characteristics
+        |
+        +-- Expected update frequency
+        |
+        +-- Provider request limitations
+        |
+        +-- Source update timestamp, when available
+        |
+        v
+Application Refresh Policy
+        |
+        v
+Data Manager
+        |
+        v
+Determine whether new data is available
+        |
+        +-- Yes --> Retrieve new data
+        |
+        +-- No  --> Wait for the next appropriate check

+Source update characteristics should not be permanently hard-coded throughout the application.

+A provider may change its update schedule, data availability, request limits, or other operational characteristics.

+Provider-specific characteristics should therefore remain associated with the appropriate Application Service or provider configuration rather than being embedded in general Data Manager logic.

+If the application changes providers, the Data Manager should not require redesign merely because the new provider has different update characteristics.

+The application should use the most reliable information available about the source's update behavior.

+Where exact source update information is unavailable, the application should use a conservative refresh policy rather than assuming that new data is available.

+This approach allows the application to adapt when data providers change while maintaining the Data Manager's safety principles.

+---